Smeueg/Dotfiles/README.md

 ### Dual Booting Windows:
 Don't...
 Windows is garbage

-If you still are going to, shame on you:
+If you still are going to:
 Either change linux to use localtime instead of UTC *or* change Windows to use utc instead of localtime.

 [This Link](https://itsfoss.com/wrong-time-dual-boot/) (beware of the blinding light)